Chocolate Pudding Dirt Cake is a kid-favorite Halloween recipe! They are going to love making it but they are going to love eating it more!

 Chocolate Sheet Cake

-- Preheat the oven to 350 degrees and spray a 9×13 baking pan with baking spray.
+- Preheat the oven to 350 degrees and spray a 9×13-inch baking pan with baking spray.

 - In a small bowl whisk together the eggs, milk, oil and vanilla then add it to the stand mixer on low then medium speed until just combined, and finally add in the hot coffee carefully and stir it in by hand until just combined (do not turn on the mixer, it may splash on you).

-- Pour half of the batter into each of the pans and bake for 30-35 minutes then remove and let it cool completely.
+- Pour the batter into the pan and bake for 30-35 minutes then remove and let cool completely.

 Chocolate Pudding: